ssimicro/ssi-logger/README.md

 * formatted log messages are returned by SSi Logger to the caller.
 * it accepts multiple arguments and printf-style formats just like `console.log`.
 * defaults can be supplied that are included in every message.
+* logging namespaces may be used to filter log messages, similar to [debug](https://github.com/visionmedia/debug).
 * your choice of API: `log(level, message, ...)` or `log.level(message, ...)`

 ## Theory of Operation